Get News & Updates Directly To Your Inbox

-As stated by the National Institutes on Aging (NIA), some of the early signs of Alzheimer’s are:
+The National Institutes on Aging (NIA), reveals some of the early signs of Alzheimer’s include:

-While each of the above can happen to most people now and then, you should see a doctor if anything in this list is happening often.
+While the above can happen to most people now and then, you should see a doctor if anything in this list is happening often.

-As there is no cure for Alzheimer’s, doctors may focus on managing the disease through medications, physical and mental activities and the use of support groups.
+As there is no cure for Alzheimer’s, doctors may focus on managing the disease through medications, mental and physical activities, even support groups.

-Forgetting which day it is but remembering it later
+Forgets which day it is, but remembers later

 Trouble holding a conversation

-Frequently losing items or putting them in odd locations
+Frequently loses items or puts them in odd locations

 If you’re having trouble with your memory, consider trying some – or all – of the following activities:

-Problems with memory can have a variety of causes, such as medication side effects, vitamin B12 deficiency, tumors, infections or blood clots in the brain and other reasons.
-If you are concerned about memory loss, the best course of action is to reach out to your doctor.
+Problems with memory can have a variety of causes.
+Medication side effects, vitamin B12 deficiency, tumors, infections and blood clots in the brain are just some of the culprits.
+If you are concerned about memory loss, reach out to your doctor.
 And if you haven’t had your annual wellness exam, that may be a good place to start.